unicef/rhizome/docs/api.rst

   listed campaigns will be returned

   Return only one datapoint per object.
-Instead of collecting all requested indicators into a single object, return one object per region, campaign, indicator set.
+Instead of collecting all requested indicators into a single object, return one object per location, campaign, indicator set.